jaskfla/lai.nz/README.md

 curl -fsSL https://bun.sh/install | bash
 ```

-Or, if you prefer use Homebrew: `brew install oven-sh/bun/bun`
+Or, if you prefer Homebrew: `brew install oven-sh/bun/bun`

 [^pkg]: If you know what you’re doing, go ahead and use [pnpm](https://pnpm.io)/[yarn](https://yarnpkg.com)/[npm](https://www.npmjs.com).
 It might not stick, but for now I’m having fun with Bun.